lidofinance/docs/docs/integrations/aave/specification.md

 Additionally, `AStETH` contract introduces the following methods:

 - `internalBalanceOf(user)` - returns **internal balance** of the user.
-The internal balance is the balance of the underlying asset of the user (sum of deposits of the user), divided by the current liquidity index at the moment of the update and by the current stETH rebasing index.
+The internal balance is the balance of the underlying token of the user (sum of deposits of the user), divided by the current liquidity index at the moment of the update and by the current stETH rebasing index.
 - `internalTotalSupply()` - Returns the internal total supply of the aSTETH.

 ```solidity